|Short Description:||Intro to Clinical Education|

 |Grading basis :||Graded|

-Pre-requisite: Students must be enrolled in one of the following Programs: BHEH or MNSG or PDEV or GCHH or GDHH or MOHH and be employed as a practising health professional
+Pre-requisite: Students must be enrolled in one of the following Programs: BHEH or MNSG or PDEV or GCHH or GDHH or MOHH or GCHE and be employed as a practising health professional

 This course can be completed in two (2) parts (as professional development activities) or as a complete course.
 Students completing this course as part of professional development must complete Part A and Part B within an 18 month period.
 Participants who successfully complete Part A and B of the course (including assessment items) will be given credit for one course in the Graduate Certificate of Health (Rural Clinical Education).